 If you’re going to the Melbourne Recital Centre

 You need look no further than the wining and dining establishments right on this temple of beautiful music’s doorstep.
-Upcoming shows include odes to Tchaikovsky, local talent showcases and epic chamber concerts.
+The lineup of upcoming shows is stacked.
 Peckish?
 Often lively Blondie Bar spills onto the pavement in front of the MRC.
 It’s all about good times, from beer and bao to more substantial dishes over a bottle of vino.
-Next door is a slightly more formal Script Bar & Bistro.
-Relax over Italian-inspired dishes, from pasta to mushroom pie, knowing you’re literally steps from where you need to be.
+Next door is the buzzy Miss Pearl Bar + Dining.
+Indulge in dim sum, Asian fusion dishes and vibrant cocktails, knowing you’re literally steps from where you need to be.

 A modern, Danish-designed venue serving contemporary Nordic cuisine.